ChainAgnostic/namespaces/casper/caip2.md

 ### Resolution Method

-To resolve the chainspec name for a Casper network chain send an RPC request with method `info_get_status` to a Casper node in that network.
-The result object in the RPC response will contain the field `chainspec_name` with the chainspec name of that network.
+To resolve the [chainspec][] name for a given Casper network chain, send an RPC request with method `info_get_status` to a Casper node in that network.
+The result object in the RPC response will contain the property `chainspec_name` containing the [chainspec][] name corresponding to that network.

 For example: